sangvikh/homeassistant-templates/README.md

 # Energy price (nordpool integration)

-## Is price now among the cheapest n hours?
+## Is price now among the cheapest n hours today?

 Used for controlling water heater etc.